Monti03/ChangesInWebPages/README.md

 # ChangesInWebPages
+---
+# Notify is no longer working so you can only have notification on your pc

 ## Get a notification when a web page changes
 you can control changes in web pages and get a notification on your android phone via Notify: https://play.google.com/store/apps/details?id=com.kevinbedi.notify